Clastify logo

 Medium

-Use the graph to determine the value of pV for the gas.
+Use the graph to determine the area of the piston.

 SL • Paper 1B